-The Pajarito Environmental Education Center trail app allows you to search for a nearby trail that fits your hiking criteria.
+The Pajarito Environmental Education Center (PEEC) trail app allows you to search for a nearby trail that fits your hiking criteria.
 Looking for a short dog-friendly hike or an all-day trail run?
 This app will tell you your options and exactly where to go.
 The app profiles dozens of trips at Pajarito Mountain, Los Alamos County, Bandelier National Monument, and the Valles Caldera National Preserve.

 Make sure you carefully plan and prepare for your hiking or backpacking trip before you take off for your adventure.
 During hours of operation, hiking is restricted to East Road, Aspeñola, and Aspen For Trouble.

 The Jemez Mountains are subject to a wide range of climate conditions.
 Precipitation ranges from 20 inches (50 cm) in the lower area of the mountain to over 40 inches (100 cm) on the upper slopes.
 Temperatures fluctuate greatly from night to day.